Abu-sabreen/alx-low_level_programming/README.md

-this is a readme file
+this is a readme file on pointers_arrays_strings